kriste11er/kriste11er.github.io/index.md

 As a consultant just out of college, I successfully led a design review of 5 stakeholders in Beijing for a tethered helium balloon attraction to pass safety inspection by Chinese Special Equipment Inspection engineers.
 After joining a team that had made multiple costly, unsuccessful trips to China for inspection reviews, my streamlined approach met with immediate approval.

 While in China, I led a student team to design and construct a wooden rollercoaster inside the International School of Beijing.
 We focused on alternative teaching methods.
 Within 4 months, we navigated the school's bureaucracy for project approval, taught relevant physics and engineering, and guided the design and build process for a successful completion exactly on time for the school’s Innovation Exposition.
 We kept morale high throughout the build despite several setbacks.

-I’m confident that I can build on my experience and quickly learn the necessary skills for this role.
-I taught myself conversational Chinese within 3 months.
-Now, after 5 years of studying through immersion and textbooks, I am socially fluent.
-I thrive in foreign environments, learn quickly, and find my footing.
-When I see the path from technical details to feasible large-scale implementation, like the leading path of a lightning strike, I can be a confident, charismatic, empathic leader.
-For example, I managed the R&D for an emergency medical delivery drone service in rural Sonora, Mexico.
-We started work before sunrise each day until we achieved a successful full-stack test of an autonomous mission with package deployment.
-When I truly believe in something, I imagine it, and it becomes reality.

 CURRENT FOCUS